-21. In Fiscal Year 2023, did your agency close the ten oldest pending perfected requests that were reported in Section VII.E. of your Fiscal Year 2022 Annual FOIA Report?
+21. In Fiscal Year 2024, did your agency close the ten oldest pending perfected requests that were reported in Section VII.E. of your Fiscal Year 2023 Annual FOIA Report?

-No. The agency did close half of the ten oldest requests that were reported pending in the FY 2022 Annual FOIA Report.
+No. The agency did close seven of the ten oldest requests that were reported pending in the FY 2023 Annual FOIA Report.

-22. If no, please provide the number of these requests your agency was able to close by the end of the fiscal year, as listed in Section VII.E of your Fiscal Year 2022 Annual FOIA Report.
+22. If no, please provide the number of these requests your agency was able to close by the end of the fiscal year, as listed in Section VII.E of your Fiscal Year 2023 Annual FOIA Report.
 If you had less than ten total oldest requests to close, please indicate that.

-As noted above, the agency closed five of the ten oldest requests that were reported pending in the FY 2022 Annual FOIA Report.
-The agency has since closed an additional request, reported among the ten oldest in the FY 2022 Annual FOIA Report, after the close of FY 2023 but during the reporting period.
+As noted above, the agency closed seven of the ten oldest requests that were reported pending in the FY 2023 Annual FOIA Report.
+The agency has since closed an additional two of the ten oldest pending requests that were reported in the FY 2023 Annual FOIA Report after the close of FY 2024 but during the reporting period.